Galago1/sizzle/README.md

 ## ⚡️ Features

-- 🎨 Styled with NativeWind (Tailwind CSS for React Native)
+- 🎨 Styled with NativeWind
 - 🎯 UI components from NativeWindUI
 - 📱 Built with Expo 51
 - 🔍 Full TypeScript support